openfga/rfcs/20220714-lookup-api.md

 [motivation]: #motivation

 - **Why should we do this?**
-  It simplifies client integrations with OpenFGA for Search with Permissions and it adddress an ask from the community for an endpoint to list the objects a user has permissions for.
+  It simplifies client integrations with OpenFGA for Search with Permissions and it addresses an ask from the community for an endpoint to list the objects a user has permissions for.

 - **What use cases does it support?**
   Search with Permissions where the number of objects of a particular type the user could have access to is low (~ thousands), and the percentage of the total objects that the user can have access to is also low.